 5. Spatial Relations

-- MAXIMUM TIME: 15 minutes
+- Maximum time : 15 minutes

-- Number of questions: 35 questions
+- Number of questions : 35 questions

-Example question:
+Example questions:

-Choose the correct fold shape:
+Select the correct fold shape:

 Correct answer: A